 The future accession of the EU to the European Convention of Human Rights will further enhance the coherence in the protection of human rights across the continent for the benefit of all Europeans.

-Over the next two years (2014-2015), we will focus on a limited number of non-exclusive geographic and thematic areas (1) , following up in most cases the work started with the current EU Priorities (2014-2015) for cooperation.
+Over the next two years (2016-2017), the EU will continue to focus on a limited number of non-exclusive geographic and thematic areas, in most cases following up on the work started with the current EU Priorities (2014-2015) for cooperation.
 Flexibility will remain an underlying element of our ever deepening political, legal and technical cooperation in order to respond to emerging crises.

-In this context, cooperation will centre on: 1°) political cooperation: regular and frequent high level and working level dialogues: 2°) legal cooperation: strengthening coherence between EU law and CoE legal standards, 3°) assistance cooperation: through joint programmes in EU partner countries.
+In this context, cooperation will centre on: 1°) political cooperation: regular and frequent high level and working level dialogues, 2°) legal cooperation: strengthening coherence between EU law and CoE legal standards, and 3°) cooperation through joint programmes and programmatic cooperation in EU partner countries.
 The partnership also builds upon the Statement of intent for the cooperation in the EU enlargement region and the Eastern Partnership and Southern Mediterranean countries (EU Neighbourhood region) signed between the European Commission and the CoE in April 2014.

 II.
 Priorities for cooperation

 The EU will pursue its cooperation with the CoE notably in the candidate countries and potential candidates and the Eastern Partnership countries under the European Neighbourhood Policy (ENP) which are all, except Belarus and Kosovo*CoE members, as well as with relevant Southern partner countries under the ENP.
 Cooperation with the CoE will also cover Russia and Central Asia.
-The areas for focused cooperation will be those identified as a result of political dialogue and as reflected in the countries annual progress reports.
+The areas for focused cooperation will be those identified as a result of political dialogue and highlighted as priorities in the annual Enlargement country reports and ENP reports.

 In countries neighbouring the Council of Europe, cooperation will continue on the basis of joint EU-CoE needs assessment and the established framework for cooperation.